Planck's law: Black-body radiation

 Just as the Maxwell–Boltzmann distribution is the unique maximum entropy energy distribution for a gas of material particles at thermal equilibrium, so is Planck's distribution for a gas of photons.
 By contrast to a material gas where the masses and number of particles play a role, the spectral radiance, pressure and energy density of a photon gas at thermal equilibrium are entirely determined by the temperature.

 If the photon gas is not Planckian, the second law of thermodynamics guarantees that interactions (between photons and other particles or even, at sufficiently high temperatures, between the photons themselves) will cause the photon energy distribution to change and approach the Planck distribution.
 In such an approach to thermodynamic equilibrium, photons are created or annihilated in the right numbers and with the right energies to fill the cavity with a Planck distribution until they reach the equilibrium temperature.
 It is as if the gas is a mixture of sub-gases, one for every band of wavelengths, and each sub-gas eventually attains the common temperature.

 The quantity B_{ν}(ν, T) is the spectral radiance as a function of temperature and frequency.
 It has units of W·m−2·sr−1·Hz−1 in the SI system.
 An infinitesimal amount of power B_{ν}(ν, T) cos θ dA dΩ dν is radiated in the direction described by the angle θ from the surface normal from infinitesimal surface area dA into infinitesimal solid angle dΩ in an infinitesimal frequency band of width dν centered on frequency ν.
 The total power radiated into any solid angle is the integral of B_{ν}(ν, T) over those three quantities, and is given by the Stefan–Boltzmann law.
 The spectral radiance of Planckian radiation from a black body has the same value for every direction and angle of polarization, and so the black body is said to be a Lambertian radiator.

 Different forms

 Planck's law can be encountered in several forms depending on the conventions and preferences of different scientific fields.
 The various forms of the law for spectral radiance are summarized in the table below.
 Forms on the left are most often encountered in experimental fields, while those on the right are most often encountered in theoretical fields.

+In the fractional bandwidth formulation, $x = \frac{h\nu}{k_\mathrm{B}T} = \frac{hc}{\lambda k_\mathrm{B} T}$, and the integration is with respect to $\mathrm{d}(\ln x) = \mathrm{d}(\ln\nu) = \frac{\mathrm{d}\nu}{\nu} = -\frac{\mathrm{d}\lambda}{\lambda} = -\mathrm{d}(\ln\lambda)$.